Exempt Administrative Staff Handbook

 These rules are to be used only as a guideline and are not intended to cover all of the offenses for which disciplinary action could result.
-The range of disciplinary action may include (but is not limited to) oral or written reprimand, probation, suspension without pay and/or benefits, demotion and discharge.
+The range of disciplinary action may include (but is not limited to) oral or written reprimand, a performance improvement plan (PIP), suspension without pay and/or benefits, demotion and discharge.
 The appropriateness of the penalty in each case shall be determined by the College.

 The Ottawa County Smoke-Free Indoor Air Regulation became effective on January 1, 2008.
 This regulation requires all public and private employers to prohibit smoking in all enclosed areas and within twenty-five feet of any entrance, operable window, and ventilation system.
 Hope College became a smoke free campus on January 1, 2008.

 Smoking (including e-cigarettes) will not be permitted in any campus owned or leased building; in any residence hall, apartment, or cottage; on any campus walkway or green space; or outside in college parking lots.

 Smoking (including e-cigarettes) is permitted in private vehicles (including those parked in college lots) and on public right-of-ways away from building entrances.
 Please adhere to the twenty-five foot distance and dispose of your smoking materials appropriately before reentering the campus area.

 The college is supportive of smoking cessation programs and will work with faculty and staff seeking help with their smoking habit.
 For more information contact the Human Resources Office.